schandel81/Key_Value_Store/README.md

 Handle replication in localhost:5000/clear app path.

 Implement consistency levels(QUORUM, ALL) for kv store.
+Impelmenting serializable consistency using Redlock as a locking servcie.

 Read repair mechanism.